 Cranberries can provide many important vitamins and minerals, including vitamin C, Manganese, vitamin E, and K1.
-They are also high in antioxidants and bioactive compounds that can reduce symptoms and prevent UTIs (Ooo, what a lovely way to end this recipe introduction! haha).
+They are also high in antioxidants and bioactive compounds that can reduce symptoms and prevent UTIs.

-Due to their slightly bitter and tangy taste, many people find cranberries too sharp to drink on their own; that is why this cranberry mocktail is an excellent way to experience this fruit’s benefits while enjoying your drink too.
+Due to their slightly bitter and tangy taste, many people find cranberries too sharp to drink on their own; that is why this fresh-tasting lemonade is an excellent way to experience the benefits of this fruit while actually enjoying your drink too.

 Cranberry Lemonade Recipe Nutrition Information

 This lemonade recipe makes six 8-ounce size servings.
 The calories amount to 97 per serving.
 The total sugars amount to 22g with a dietary fiber amount of 0.2g.
 The fat amount in this homemade lemonade recipe is 0.2g, equivalent to 0% of your daily value.
 This cranberry mocktail is an excellent source of vitamin C and B2.

 This cranberry lemonade is a great source of riboflavin and vitamin C. It does contain 22g of sugar, so keep that in mind.
 If you would like to sugar content to be less, you could use stevia or monkfruit sweetener.

 Cranberry juice is a great source of vitamin C, so yes, it is good for you when you’re sick.

 Sugar does the trick!
 You can use maple syrup, cane sugar (beet sugar), agave, stevia, or monkfruit sweetener.

 Enjoy any of these tasty drinks for a great summer thirst-quencher or cozy fall mocktail.